Ex-Georgia leader detained in Ukraine

 If found guilty, he could face up to five years in jail.

 Mr Saakashvili also faces the threat of extradition to Georgia, where he is wanted on corruption charges.
-He claims the accusations are politically motivated.
+He says the accusations are politically motivated.

-He previously served as governor of the southern Odessa region after being appointed by Mr Poroshenko in 2015.
+He was governor of the southern Odessa region for 18 months after being appointed by Mr Poroshenko in 2015.

 Before moving to Ukraine, Mr Saakashvili served for almost 10 years as president of Georgia.